On the Adversarial Robustness of Learning-based Conformal Novelty Detection

-The appealing properties of AdaDetect, including the strong theoretical guarantees and efficient algorithm design, make it a potential strategy to empower existing safety-critical systems where training data samples are highly secure.
+The appealing properties of AdaDetect~\cite{marandon2024adaptive} and the one by Bates et al.~\cite{bates2023testing}, including the strong theoretical guarantees and efficient algorithm design, make them as potential strategies to empower existing safety-critical systems where training data samples are highly secure.
 For instance, in the banking system, customers' past personal transaction histories are highly protected yet can be used to enable fraud detection of new suspicious transactions when customers' account information is leaked and leveraged by malicious attackers.
-Thus, it is of great importance to quantify and evaluate the robustness of AdaDetect under various adversarial settings.
-In this work, we study the robustness of AdaDetect through the lens of adversarial machine learning that concerns the vulnerability of modern classifiers and detection systems under carefully designed perturbations.
-Importantly, we are interested in adversarial attacks \emph{directly on the data}, rather than on transformed scores (e.g., p-values) --- our study is the first of its kind in the literature, explicitly analyzing adversarial attacks on novelty detection systems while quantifying the cost in FDR control.
+Thus, it is of great importance to quantify and evaluate the robustness of both approaches under various adversarial settings.
+In this work, we study the robustness of these two learning-based methods through the lens of adversarial machine learning that concerns the vulnerability of modern classifiers and detection systems under carefully designed perturbations.
+Importantly, we are interested in adversarial attacks \emph{directly on the data}, rather than on transformed scores (e.g., $p$-values) --- our study is the first of its kind in the literature, explicitly analyzing adversarial attacks on novelty detection systems while quantifying the cost in FDR control.
 Our proposed approach is flexible to incorporate existing adversarial machine learning attack algorithms.
 We hope to address the following two natural questions.

 \emph{How does a malicious attacker design an adversarial attack under FDR control?} As a first step in this direction, we focus on the setup where the test data can be attacked while keeping the training data intact, capturing the characteristics of safety-critical systems mentioned above.
 Specifically, we propose to first study the worst-case setting as a baseline to quantify the loss in FDR under the strongest possible attack.
 This formulation and the corresponding analysis provide critical guidelines for the design of practical attack schemes.
 Interestingly, we have developed a heuristic yet powerful algorithm that almost achieves the worst possible attack in our synthetic and real data experiments.